MicrosoftDocs/security/zero-trust/infrastructure.md

 Once you've met the baseline infrastructure objectives, you can focus on implementing a modern infrastructure with an end-to-end Zero Trust strategy.

-### Workloads are monitored and alerted to abnormal behavior
+### I. Workloads are monitored and alerted to abnormal behavior

 When you create new infrastructure, you need to ensure that you also establish rules for monitoring and raising alerts.
 This is key for identifying when a resource is displaying unexpected behavior.